WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

 __Parquet__ files are a __columnar__ format supported by many data processing systems.
 Advantages include automatically preserving the schema of the original data.
 When writing Parquet files, all columns are automatically converted to be nullable (for compatibility reasons).
 Dataframes can be saved as Parquet files.
+Note that Parquet is good about adding new columns, but not so great about deleting columns.
+Parquet is more suitable for high read intensive data.

 ### Why Parquet?